Programs for Military Officers

 Military Fellows Program

-Lincoln Laboratory provides fellowships to active-duty U.S. military officers who are enrolled in a graduate school program, often at MIT, or are completing requirements for advanced education at Senior Service Schools or the U.S. Army's Training with Industry (TWI) program.
+Lincoln Laboratory provides fellowships to active-duty U.S. military officers who are enrolled in a graduate school program, often at MIT, or are completing requirements for advanced education at Senior Service Schools.

 Each summer, Lincoln Laboratory also employs undergraduate students from the United States service academies.
 Interns spend three to six weeks of their summer contributing to sponsored projects under the guidance of their assigned mentors.